alexingfds/LibScanDroid/README.md

 In this directory there is  the following files that can be run separately:
 * VisualisatonLibScanDroidRUN.py : For genarting recommandations and visualistion file.
 We can set the value of parameters (maxEpsiolon, Epsion, minPoint ..)
-* tenFoldsTrainingRUN : perfoming ten fold cross validation (PUC: pattern usage cohesion)
+* tenFoldsTrainingRUN : perfoming ten folds cross validation (PUC: pattern usage cohesion)
 * RecallRateDBSCANRUN : Evaluate Recall rate and MRR.
 (Evaluation of recommandation)

 # Troubleshooting